cestella/cestella.github.io/_posts/2015-12-04-nlp-for-non-text.markdown

 * Diagnoses are made
 * Drugs are prescribed

-These events happen in a certain _overall_ order but it varies based on the patient situation and according to the medical staff's best judgement.
+These events happen in a certain _overall_ order but the order varies based on the patient situation and according to the medical staff's best judgement.
-We will call this set of events a medical encounter and according to the medical staff's best judgement.
 We will call this set of events a **medical encounter** and they happen every day all over the world.

 This sequence of events has a similar tone to what we're familiar with in natural language.
 The encounter can be thought of as a sort of